How to Strategically Organize Your Products in Shopify to Get More Sales

 Simple collections will put everything that you’ve got right out there, so consumers can get a good idea from the get-go if you’ve got what they’re looking for.

-Nested collections will work for organizing your products in Shopify when you’ve got a large amount of products.
+Nested collections will work for organizing your products in Shopify when you’ve got a large number of products.
 Too many products in a simple collection make it difficult for customers to see everything you have.
 Often, they’ll become overwhelmed and leave.

 Nested collections will make it easier for customers to navigate your products, which will keep them browsing for longer.
 When site visitors can access what they need right away, you’re more likely to have a conversion.